rust-lang/blog.rust-lang.org/posts/inside-rust/2023-01-24-content-delivery-networks.md

 ## Timeline

-We are planning to start the rollout of the new CDN on Tuesday, January 24rd, with `static.crates.io`.
+We are starting the rollout of the new CDN today, on January 24th, with `static.crates.io`.

 The rollout will happen very gradually over a period of time.
 We will start to send a small percentage of traffic through [Fastly](https://www.fastly.com/),